garikaipaidamoyo/Currency-converter/README.md

 > **Question**

-- what is the purpose of the Portfolio?
+- what is the purpose of the Currency-converter?

 > **Answer**

-- a portfolio is a showcase of a student's achievements, skills and abilities to attract employers and investore
+- a currency converter is to quickly and accurately convert the value of one currency into another, helping users understand and work with different currencies when traveling, making international transactions, or monitoring exchange rates.